AnhDuyVu/Business-Case-Analysis/Cohort Analysis for Online Retail Company/Readme.md

 **Citation Request:**
 Daqing Chen, Sai Liang Sain, and Kun Guo, Data mining for the online retail industry: A case study of RFM model-based customer segmentation using data mining, Journal of Database Marketing and Customer Strategy Management, Vol. 19, No. 3, pp. 197â€“208, 2012 (Published online before print: 27 August 2012. doi: 10.1057/dbm.2012.17).

+# Business Case
+The company would like to know the behaviour of purchase from customer after 2 years running business to evaluate business performance as well as promote sale strategies in the future.